-Besides the specific requisites of multicast applications, in multicast communication protocols the objective of optimizing network resources is important, and active networks offer, in this aspect, the possibility of performing recovery with restricted scope and retransmission filtering.
+Besides the specific requisites of multicast applications, in multicast communication protocols the objective of optimizing network resources is important, and Active Networks offer, in this aspect, the possibility of performing recovery with restricted scope and retransmission filtering.
 Recovery with restricted scope avoids the retransmission of a requested data capsule through all outgoing interfaces of a given active node.
-In this case, active network support consists of recording through which interfaces a NACK capsule for a given packet has arrived, and retransmission of that data capsule can be restricted to only these interfaces.
+In this case, Active Network support consists of recording through which interfaces a NACK capsule for a given packet has arrived, and retransmission of that data capsule can be restricted to only these interfaces.
 Active nodes use retransmission filtering to prevent multiple retransmissions of the same capsule if it has been requested in parallel by a given set of receivers or active nodes which can be reached via the same network interface.

-Reliable Multicast Active Network Protocol
+Reliable Multicast Active Network Protocol (RMANP)

-The network service outlined above will be partially provided by the Reliable Multicast Active Network Protocol (RMANP), described below.
-It provides the data service and session service elements.
+The network service outlined in the second section will be partially provided by the RMANP protocol described below.
+It provides the data service element and the session service element.
 The flow control service element is not supported.
-This protocol is designed for active network technology.
+This protocol is designed for Active Network technology.

-We assume that RMANP works on top of an unreliable network in which packets can be lost, duplicated, or reordered.
+We assume that RMANP works on top of an unreliable network in which packets can be lost, duplicated or reordered.
 RMANP relies on the existence of an active multicast routing service that handles receiver subscriptions from the group, and creates and maintains the multicast distribution tree.
 The current design of RMANP has the restriction that multicast routes from the source to the receivers, and unicast routes from the receivers to the source must be coincident (at least) at the active nodes.
 No assumption on the size of memory available at active nodes is made.
-RMANP is designed so that state information stored at active nodes can be flushed at any time; this is the "soft state" concept implied by [11, 12].
+RMANP is designed so that state information stored at active nodes can be flushed at anytime, as the "soft state" concept implied by [Wat81, Cla88].